LinuxUserGD/gdscript-transpiler-bin/README.md

 <h2>gdscript-transpiler-bin</h2>

-A GDScript and Python runtime environment.
+A GDScript compiler and Python runtime environment.
 Minimal Scripts can be transpiled to Python.

 Binary builds are compiled with [Nuitka](https://github.com/Nuitka/Nuitka):